Estimated reading time: 13 minutes

-Lots of the non-Bahraini population speak Farsi or Urdu, the official languages of Iran and Pakistan.
+Many non-Bahraini people speak Farsi or Urdu, the official languages of Iran and Pakistan.

-To improve foreign investment, the Bahraini government has changed the laws allowing foreign nationals to purchase homes.
+The Bahraini government has changed the laws allowing foreign nationals to purchase homes to improve foreign investment.

 However, you are restricted to freehold districts and should work with a local lawyer to ensure any property you’re thinking of buying is open for expat investment.
 Purchases must be for a residential home.

-A lawyer will also verify the ownership of the property to make sure the vendor is ‘A Legal Seller’ with appropriate rights.
+A lawyer will also verify the property’s ownership to ensure the vendor is ‘A Legal Seller’ with appropriate rights.